itmeson/markbetnel.com/home/nullresult/popsci.rst

 #########################

 :date: 2015-07-15
-:tags: popular science, criticism, genre building
+:tags: popular science, criticism, genre building, active reading
 :category: nullresult
-:status: draft

 I love popular science  and math as a genre.
 I read a lot of it, and I hope to write it.
 But I find that a lot of it grates my nerves, enough that I end up not finishing a lot of the pieces I start reading.
 Others have criticized over-reliance on story-telling/journalistic tropes, such as "the solitary, misunderstood genius" or "the race against a bitter rival".
 These allow us to simplify the complex story, fitting it onto a familiar framework that makes it easier to understand, at the cost of sacrificing some of the (sometimes) important details.
 I think metaphors are awesome, and I think humans are wired to look for those story structures.
 So carefully done, I like the story-telling aspect (but it is a problem in journalism).